How do i pack less when moving?

-This is where the hangers come at the top and you'll help add a solid support.
+To ensure your boxes are structurally sound and won't collapse under the weight of other boxes, use hangers at the top of each box to add extra support.
 Plan ahead and pack one room at a time.
 Start with the rooms you use the least, and then move on to the rooms you use most often.
 Allow up to a full day to pack your kitchen, as this may be one of the most time-consuming rooms in your entire house to pack due to the extra packaging and wrapping required for your fragile items.

 Polly Amescua